mitsuba-renderer/drjit/src/python/docstr.rst

     Compute the element-wise maximum value of the provided inputs.

+    A NaN in either input propagates to the output.
+Use :py:func:`drjit.fmax` to ignore NaNs instead.

     (Not to be confused with :py:func:`drjit.max`, which reduces the input along the specified axes to determine the maximum)